glycerine/uart/README.md

 > operations.
 For large data sets, using these
 > B-tree containers will save memory and improve performance.

-In the sequential full table scan, the btree has most reads cached from the last read, and so suffers very few cache misses.
-If only we could get btree deletion in less than 10x the time of inserts, it would be easier to recommend the btree for general use.
+In the sequential read/full table scan, the btree has most reads cached from the last read, and so suffers very few L1 cache misses.

 ## Benchmarks